Reaching Out to Preparers

 - Inform preparer that we are monitoring their future returns

-Return Preparers who file returns with EITC errors or questionable claims may receive one or more of the following letters (Click on any of the letters listed below to view the letter in Adobe Reader format.
-You can download the latest version of Adobe Acrobat Reader FREE on the Adobe's Web site):
+Return Preparers who file returns with EITC errors or questionable claims may receive one or more of the following letters: (all are in pdf format):

 - Letter 5025, You may have violated tax law by submitting inaccurate returns.
 Primary issues identified are qualifying children who don't meet the relations or residency requirements and questionable income and expenses on Schedule C